Association of College and Research Libraries

 Most people are surprised to learn that she likes hip-hop.
 Away from work she spends time running, biking, and contorting her body every which way, invariably resulting in chronic injuries.

-Tory Ondrla is ACRL’s Conference Supervisor and manages logistics for the ACRL Conference and other professional development events.
-She facilitates site selection, negotiates hotel, convention center and vendor contracts, executes audio-visual and catering as well as working with various member committees to help them achieve their goals and objectives for ACRL events.
+Tory Ondrla is ACRL’s Conference Manager and handles logistics for the ACRL Conference and other professional development events.
+She facilitates site selection, negotiates hotel, convention center, and supplier contracts, and executes audio-visual and catering plans.
+She works with various member committees to help them achieve their goals and objectives for professional development events.

-Tory earned her Certified Meeting Professional (CMP) in 2006 from the Convention Industry Council and is a member of the Professional Convention Management Association.
-She is also a current member of the Travel Portland Customer Advisory Board and has served on the Nashville Convention & Visitors Bureau Client Advisory Council.
-Prior to coming to ACRL, Tory worked at SmithBucklin for 5 years where she planned meetings for technology professionals, glass manufacturers, and gynecologic oncologists.
+Tory earned her Virtual Event & Meeting Management Certificate in 2020 and has maintained her Certified Meeting Professional (CMP) designation since 2006.
+She is a member of the Professional Convention Management Association and the American Society of Association Executives.
+She has served on the Destination Cleveland, Travel Portland, and Nashville Customer Advisory Boards.
+Prior to coming to ACRL, Tory worked at SmithBucklin for five years where she planned meetings for technology, manufacturing, and medical professionals.

-Allison Payne is ACRL’s Program Officer for Governance.
-She coordinates activities of the association’s Board of Directors and Budget & Finance Committee, prepares and maintains the ACRL budget, and manages division-level appointments.
+Allison Payne is ACRL’s Program Manager for Strategic Initiatives.
+She coordinates activities of the association’s Board of Directors and Budget & Finance Committee; prepares and maintains the ACRL budget; manages initiatives for equity, diversity and inclusion; and manages division-level appointments.

 Prior to joining ACRL, Allison has been a library assistant at Kraft Foods Global Research & Development, worked at the University of Iowa Libraries’ Preservation Department, and tutored incarcerated youth in Chicago.
 She holds an M.L.I.S from the University of Wisconsin-Milwaukee and a B.A. in English with a minor in Psychology from the University of Iowa.